Experiences & Amenities

 - Hiking along the beaches of the Cumberland Sound, visitors can stand on the northernmost reaches of Florida and look over to Cumberland Island National Seashore where wild horses sometimes roam the beaches.
 Some of the largest dunes in the state loom over this section of coast, where rugged windblown oaks and gnarled cedar trees anchor the sands in steep inclines.

-A 6-mile off-road multi-use trail is located adjacent to the park drive and provides a more adventurous ride through maritime forest while dune elevation changes provide rolling hills and turns.
+A 6-mile off-road multi-use trail is located adjacent to the park drive and provides an adventurous ride through maritime forest while dune elevation changes provide rolling hills and turns.
 The trail is considered an intermediate level trail and caution should be used at all times.

 Helmets must be worn when bicycling the multi-use trail.
 The multi-use trail is one-way for bicyclists and two-way for hikers, so please watch for hikers along the trail.
 Parking for the multi-use trail is located at the visitor center, and the trail can be accessed from multiple points along the park drive.

 Visitors who want to launch a canoe or kayak from the park can use the East or West Inlet parking areas accessed through the Fort Clinch visitor center parking lot.

 Visitors should exercise caution as this activity is discouraged for all but the most experienced sea kayakers.
 St. Marys Inlet is known for extremely strong and unpredictable currents and is a very active shipping channel.
 A kayak cart is recommended due to the distance from the parking areas.

 Day visitors are not permitted to launch canoes or kayaks from the Amelia River Campground or Atlantic Beach Campground as these areas are reserved for registered campers only.
 Visitors may utilize two free public boat ramps adjacent to the park - Dee Dee Bartel's public boat ramp is available free of charge; there is minimal walking distance.